FEATURED | SUMMER INSTITUTE 2019

 At the INPM Summer Institute, Dr. Paul Wong will lead an intensive two-day workshop on “Transforming Trauma to Resilience through Meaning Therapy.”
 It is suitable for all mental health professionals and first responders.

 Registration is now open!
-Early bird tickets are available until April 30.
+Early bird tickets are extended until May 31.
 Get your tickets today!

 Any well-lived life is worth telling and retelling as it can help others who feel overwhelmed and defeated.” (from the Prologue)